Think of these four tips as your leaves of a lucky four-leaf clover—will help make your Irish ancestor search more successful.

 Although online databases and digitized records have made Irish research quicker and easier, it’s helpful to know from where in Ireland your ancestors came before you begin searching them.
 A county name is good, but if you can discover the name of the townland—the smallest geographic locality in Ireland, similar to an American neighborhood—that’s even better.
-Click here for more information on the administrative divisions of Ireland.

 2. Thoroughly research American sources

 Start with what you know and move backward in time is a basic rule of genealogy.
 Make sure you research every possible record in the United States for your immigrant ancestor, as well as his family members and associates.
 Records of those relatives and associates might give you that townland name.
 And when you search Irish records, those details from your ancestor’s and other folks’ records can be invaluable.
 There are thousands of Mary Kellys, Joseph O’Briens and Michael Donovans.
 Knowing as much as you can about your ancestor from American records can help you make a positive ID in Ireland.

 Family members might have clues to where your relatives came from in Ireland, as well as other genealogical leads.
 Don’t overlook childless couples or unmarried relatives.
 In Irish families, almost as many people stayed single as married, and these maiden aunts and bachelor uncles—and even relatives who became nuns and priests—might be the genealogical gatekeepers.